-Microsoft Edge has become one of the top web browsers since it was released in 2015 together with Windows 10.
-One thing is for sure, Microsoft Edge is nothing like the Edge that we used to know.
+Microsoft Edge has become one of the top web browsers since it was released in 2015, together with Windows 10.
+One thing is for sure, Microsoft Edge is nothing like the Edge we used to know.
 This new version of Microsoft’s browser can rival browsers like Google Chrome.

-In our article today, we will take a look at some of the best fixes for the Microsoft Edge “INET_E_RESOURCE_NOT_FOUND” error.
+Today’s article will look at the best fixes for the Microsoft Edge “INET_E_RESOURCE_NOT_FOUND” error.

 Understanding the INET_E_RESOURCE_NOT_FOUND Error

 This error blocks users from reaching Internet pages when using the browser.
 INET_E_RESOURCE_NOT_FOUND error frequently happens for Microsoft Edge Users.
-Nevertheless, Google Chrome and Firefox users can sometimes run into the same issue too.
-One thing you need to remember, this error is not due to a single issue but a cumulative update error by Microsoft.
+Nevertheless, Google Chrome and Firefox users can also face the same issue.
+One thing you need to remember, this error is not due to a single problem but a cumulative update error by Microsoft.

 Reasons Why You May Experience “INET_E_RESOURCE_NOT_FOUND” Error

 INET_E_RESOURCE_NOT_FOUND is an issue that is related to a temporary DNS error.
-You’ll need to manually fix this error in case automatic solutions won’t solve the problem.
-Usually, this error comes with some brief explanation including:
+You’ll need to manually fix this error if automated solutions don’t solve the problem.
+Usually, this error comes with some brief explanation, including:

 - “The connection to the DNS server timed out.”